kiranbakale/AMI-Readme/docs/environment_provision.md

 ##### Configure network setup (Azure)

 The module for Azure will handle the networking by default by setting up the infrastructure on the default network stack as provided by Azure.
 It's possible to adjust network rules if needed.
-To learn more refer to [Restricting External Network Access](environment_advanced_network.md#restricting-external-network-access).
+To learn more refer to [Configuring Network CIDR Access](environment_advanced_network.md#configuring-network-cidr-access).

 #### Configure Authentication (Azure)